-The construction cost of this structure is estimated to be the second least expensive; it is about 10 to 30% more than the steel girder bridge.
+The construction cost of this structure is estimated to be the second least expensive, but somewhat more than the steel girder option.
 The construction duration would be approximately two years.
-Risk of delay due to in-water work is similar to that discussed for the steel girder bridge.

 Maintenance of a steel truss pedestrian bridge is similar to maintenance of steel girder highway bridges, which are common in the area.
 The highest maintenance cost typically associated with steel bridges is related to the coating (paint) systems.
 The use of weathering steel would minimize or eliminate this consideration.
 Other common maintenance items are expansion joints and girder bearings.